japila-books/spark-sql-internals/docs/spark-sql.md

 Spark SQL defines the following types of functions:

-* link:spark-sql-functions.adoc[standard functions] or link:spark-sql-udfs.adoc[User-Defined Functions (UDFs)] that take values from a single row as input to generate a single return value for every input row.
+* spark-sql-functions.md[standard functions] or spark-sql-udfs.md[User-Defined Functions (UDFs)] that take values from a single row as input to generate a single return value for every input row.
-* link:spark-sql-basic-aggregation.adoc[basic aggregate functions] that operate on a group of rows and calculate a single return value per group.
+* spark-sql-basic-aggregation.md[basic aggregate functions] that operate on a group of rows and calculate a single return value per group.
-* link:spark-sql-functions-windows.adoc[window aggregate functions] that operate on a group of rows and calculate a single return value for each row in a group.
+* spark-sql-functions-windows.md[window aggregate functions] that operate on a group of rows and calculate a single return value for each row in a group.

-There are two supported *catalog* implementations -- `in-memory` (default) and `hive` -- that you can set using link:spark-sql-StaticSQLConf.adoc#spark.sql.catalogImplementation[spark.sql.catalogImplementation] property.
+There are two supported *catalog* implementations -- `in-memory` (default) and `hive` -- that you can set using spark-sql-StaticSQLConf.md#spark.sql.catalogImplementation[spark.sql.catalogImplementation] property.

 From user@spark: